 I chose to make work about Lomea.
 In legend, Lomea was an island in the English Channel, between England and France, until it submerged in around 1100 AD.
 It probably never existed but is where the Goodwin Sands, dangerous sandbanks notorious for shipwrecks, are located today.
 My edition consisted of ceramic pieces, allegedly a “hoard” found on Lomea island.
 Each of the ceramic pieces is a leaf shaped pendant, inspired by Roman artefacts which were offered to the goddess Luna, asking for fertility and abundance.

-see: The gods that live in buckets for ongoing work following this project
+see: The gods that live in buckets and Lomea for ongoing work following this project